 Is it any good?

-A winner of the Newbery Medal and the Carnegie Medal, The Graveyard Book has won vast acclaim.
-This graphic novel adaptation, THE GRAVEYARD BOOK GRAPHIC NOVEL: VOLUME 1, by P. Craig Russell (with the assistance of six other accomplished artists), brilliantly redefines the story for a different medium.
+This graphic novel adaptation by P. Craig Russell (with the assistance of six other accomplished artists) brilliantly redefines the story for a different medium.

 The episodic plot is perfect for this kind of collaborative project, with each chapter offering a different look that stills feels part of a unified vision.
 Rowdy ghouls, ghosts from various eras, a kindly vampire, and a vigilant werewolf are only a few of the supernatural characters depicted with elegance and wit.
 Readers will want to get their hands on Volume 2 as quickly as possible.

 Families can talk about how comics adaptations of novels differ from their source material.
 What effects can be rendered with illustrations that are more difficult in prose?

 How do you define a family?
 What are common characteristics of families of any shape or size?

 Do you believe in life after death?
 What approaches do different religions take toward the issue?